-Effective March 2018, the President of Be The Match BioTherapies, LLC became a member of the Company's board of directors and subsequently was appointed Acting Chief Executive Officer of the Be The Match/National Marrow Donor Program organization in February 2020.
-The Company has a collaboration agreement with the National Marrow Donor Program (as successor in interest to Be The Match BioTherapies, LLC) and a research agreement with an affiliated organization, Center for International Blood and Marrow Transplant Research.
-For the three months ended March 31, 2020 and 2019, the Company recorded expense of \$0.2 million and less than \$0.1 million, respectively, related to these agreements.
-As of March 31, 2020 and December 31, 2019, amounts on the balance sheet related to these agreements in each period were \$0.2 million, which amounts were included in accounts payable and accrued expenses and other current liabilities and less than \$0.1 million, which amounts were included in prepaid expenses and other current assets.
+Effective March 2018, the President of Be The Match BioTherapies, LLC became a member of the Company's board of directors and subsequently was appointed Chief Executive Officer of the Be The Match/National Marrow Donor Program organization in June 2020.
+The Company has collaboration agreements with the National Marrow Donor Program (as successor in interest to Be The Match BioTherapies, LLC) and a research agreement with an affiliated organization, Center for International Blood and Marrow Transplant Research.
+For each of the three months ended June 30, 2020 and 2019, the Company recorded expense of less than \$0.1 million related to these agreements.
+For the six months ended June 30, 2020 and 2019, the Company recorded expense of \$0.2 million and \$0.1 million, respectively, related to these agreements.
+As of June 30, 2020 and December 31, 2019, amounts on the balance sheet related to these agreements were less than \$0.1 million and \$0.2 million, respectively, which amounts were included in accounts payable and accrued expenses and other current liabilities and less than \$0.1 million as of June 30, 2020 and December 31, 2019, which amounts were included in prepaid expenses and other current assets.